unixfy/gambitprofit-api-backend/backend-api/README.md

+# GambitProfit.com
+#### Powered by Strapi

-# Strapi application
+This Strapi application stores all the plays for GambitProfit.com.

-A quick description of your strapi application